 AMD vs. NVIDIA: Dollar Value

-While top-level performance is what most gamers are looking for in their GPUs, the price also needs to be considered.
-As previously discussed, there are three basic categories for both price and performance.
+While top-level performance is what most gamers are looking for in their GPUs, the cost also needs to be considered.
+As previously discussed, there are three fundamental categories for both price and performance.

-NVIDIA has a clear advantage in the extreme price range performance-wise, but that gap is gradually closing with AMD’s RX 6900 XT coming close to the RTX 3090 while being a whole $500 cheaper.
+NVIDIA has a clear advantage in the extreme price range performance-wise, but that gap is gradually narrowing with AMD’s RX 6900 XT coming close to the RTX 3090 while being a full $500 cheaper.

-If we drop a level below, where the RX 6800 XT is $50 cheaper than the RTX 3080, it wouldn’t be unreasonable to claim it’s a better option.
+If we drop a level below, where the RX 6800 XT is $50 less expensive than the RTX 3080, it wouldn’t be unreasonable to claim it’s a better option.

 However, owing to the RTX 3080’s superior ray-tracing performance, it’s hard to say outright that either is better.
 Due to the price difference, let’s say that AMD has a minor advantage in this price bracket.